-Students may receive a maximum of two degrees at the associate degree level.
+Students may receive more than one degree at the associate and bachelor of applied science degree levels.
 Courses required to meet the concentration requirements in one degree will not be counted twice for meeting another degree's requirements.
-Core Requirement Area courses may be used in both degrees.
+Core Requirement Area courses may be used in all degrees.
 Each candidate for degree must complete all courses required for the chosen degree and must have a Cumulative Grade Point Average (CGPA) of 2.00 or better for all work attempted.
 It is the responsibility of the student to ensure completion of the college's degree requirements and of the college's competency requirements.

 Georgia Military College students that stop attending or transfer prior to submitting their application for degree, but have completed all degree requirements, may submit an Application for Degree to have their degree processed.
 Students requesting their degree within one calendar year of non-attendance will have their degree posted under the catalog they attended and the degree date will be the end of the of the current term when the request is submitted.
 Students requesting their degree after one calendar year of non-attendance will be required to meet all current catalog requirements.
-The degree date for students with more than one calendar year of nonattendance will be the end date of the current term when the request is submitted or when any additional requirements due to the catalog change are satisfied.
+The degree date for students with more than one calendar year of non- attendance will be the end date of the current term when the request is submitted or when any additional requirements due to the catalog change are satisfied.
 Students with outstanding fees due to Georgia Military College will not have their degrees processed.